The Offshore Pirate: Plot summary

 The strange men carry aboard musical instruments and mysterious white sacks.
 The white man introduces himself to Ardita as Curtis Carlyle, his men the "Six Black Buddies", all of them nightclub entertainers.
 The bags apparently contain loot from a Palm Beach heist.
-He gives Ardita an ultimatum: she can row herself to shore or remain on the yacht and accompany them on the high seas escape.
-Ardita, fearless and defiant, finds her predicament exciting, and remains on board.
+He gives Ardita an ultimatum: she can row to shore or stay on the yacht and join them on their high-seas escape.
+Ardita, fearless and defiant, finds her predicament exciting and remains on board.

 When they get underway, she and Carlyle begin to share their personal histories and exchange philosophies on life.
-His narrative is that of a struggling musician, his service in the army, and his ambition to be wealthy: he plans to travel to India and become a rajah.
-She relates her backstory as a much sought after rich girl, pursued by men she holds in low esteem.
+He tells of his life as a struggling musician, his service in the army, and his ambition to become wealthy: he plans to travel to India and become a rajah.
+She relates her backstory as a much sought-after rich girl, pursued by men she holds in low esteem.
 Ardita detects a certain gravity in Carlyle's character she finds compelling.
 Carlyle and his men navigate to a remote island and conceal the ship in a secluded cove so as to evade revenue cutters searching for them.
 While the pirates keep lookout, Ardita and Carlyle enjoy a tropical interlude for several days: she is falling in love.

 An unidentified vessel is spotted near the mouth of the cove.
 The pirates suspect they have been discovered, and prepare to resist.
 Firearms are distributed.
 The revenue cruiser appears, mounted with six-inch cannons and machine guns.
 The situation appears hopeless.
-To Ardita's delight, Carlyle keep's his nerve.
-The revenue officers board the yacht, with Ardita's uncle in the lead.
+To Ardita's delight, Carlyle keeps his nerve.
+The revenue officers board the yacht, with Ardita's uncle leading.
 Confronting his niece, he berates her for absconding with pirates.
 Flinging her arms around Carlyle, she tells her uncle to shut up.
 Now certain he has won Ardita's everlasting devotion, "Carlyle" reveals that he is, in fact, Toby Moreland.
 He admits that he masterminded the elaborate burlesque in order to win her affection and wed her.